 The following essay competitions are open to students who have not yet graduated with Associate degrees (see LaValley award for alumni).
-Entries for the following essay competitions MUST be received before the Leadership Conference deadline and must be accompanied by a submission form.
+Entries for the following essay competitions MUST be received before March 1 and must be accompanied by a submission form.
 Click the title of each essay competition to download the submission form in .rtf format.
 Please e-mail completed forms and essays to email@example.com.

 Selections are announced at the Annual Leadership Meeting.

 NEW AWARD: THE LAVALLEY AWARD This award was sponsored by Patrick LaValley who is an alumnus of Delta Chapter and is open to alumni only.
 An essay on the topic “THE CONTRIBUTION OF INVESTMENT BANKS TO THE ECONOMY” should be submitted.
 This essay requires research as to the contribution United States Investment Banks make to the US Economy.
 Your research should cover a 5 year period; graphs and charts are helpful in understanding the contribution.
 The winner of the best essay will be selected by the scholarship committee of Alpha Beta Gamma.
-A plaque and a $300 stipend will accompany this award.
+A framed certificate and a $200.00 stipend will accompany this award.
 Winners are ineligible to compete again for 3 years.

 The Marc Napolitano Memorial Award Celebrating the life of Marc Napolitano, friends of the family have established the Marc Napolitano Memorial Essay Competition.
-Each year a Book Stipend of $300.00 will be granted to the most outstanding essay which ponders this theme: The Use of Film and the Media to Foster Corporate Growth.
+Each year a Book Stipend of $200.00 and a framed certificate will be granted to the most outstanding essay which ponders this theme: The Use of Film and the Media to Foster Corporate Growth.
 The scholarship Committee will select the best essay and the winner will be announced at the Annual Leadership Meeting.

 The Dr. Mary Bone Competitive Essay - Awarded to the writer of the best essay titled, "What Alpha Beta Gamma Means to Me".
 This award recognizes the outstanding contribution that Dr. Mary Bone, Adviser Emeritus at Pensacola Community College has made to her chapter and to the national organization.
-A stipend of $300.00 book stipend and a plaque is provided to the recipient.
+A stipend of $200.00 and a framed certificate is provided to the recipient.
 A special restricted fund provides the stipend.
 The Dr. Mary Bone Competitive Essay Form must accompany each essay.
 Less than 500 words in length (word count required at end of essay).

 The Francis Cunningham, Esq.
 Memorial Essay - Applicants must submit an essay on the subject "Ethics in Business".
 The Scholarship Committee will judge essays and select the recipient.
-A $300 book stipend and plaque are awarded to the recipient.
+A $200.00 book stipend and framed certificate are awarded to the recipient.
 The winning essay will be published in the Honors Journal.
 The Francis Cunningham Esq.
 Memorial Competitive Essay form must be submitted with the essay.
 500-750 word limit.

 The Peter J. Gleason Essay - Applicants must submit an essay on the subject Business and the Environment, Today and in Ten Years."
 The Scholarship Committee will judge essays and select the recipient.
-A $300 book stipend and plaque will be awarded to the recipient.
+A $200.00 book stipend and framed certificate will be awarded to the recipient.
 The winning essay will be published in the Honors Journal.
 The Peter J. Gleason Essay Award Form must be submitted with the essay.
 500-750 word limit.

 The Nathan Ancell Memorial Essay - Awarded annually to the student who writes the Best Business Plan for a new business.
-A $300.00 book stipend and plaque will be offered to the recipient of the award.
+A $200.00 book stipend and framed certificate will be offered to the recipient of the award.
 The Business Plan will be placed on the home page as part of a growing library of business plans, which Alpha Beta Gammans can use.
 This award honors the memory of member Nathan Ancell, founder of Ethan Allen, the nation’s leading furniture company.

 The Steve Perri Memorial Essay - This award funded by the family and friends of Steve Perri and the National Dean's List is awarded to the writer of an essay describing the Pros and Cons of Being an Entrepreneur.
 Steve Perri was a Chapter Vice President and President of a Roofing Company which he formed.
 An unfortunate work-related accident took Steve's life.
 A book stipend of $200.00 and a framed certificate accompanies this award.
 500-750 word limit.

 The David Pope Essay - An essay describing the contribution that emigrants made and continue to make to our democracy is required for this essay competition.
 The Award was funded by a grant from the Pope Foundation.
-An award of $300.00 book stipend and a plaque will be presented to the essay selected by the scholarship committee.
+An award of $200.00 book stipend and a framed certificate will be presented to the essay selected by the scholarship committee.
 The essay should be no more than 750 words.

 The Cornelia Blackwell Memorial Essay - An essay competition entitled “The Importance of Teaching Business” was established by colleagues and friends of Cornelia Blackwell whose career in the Registrar’s Office of Westchester Community College demonstrated incredible assistance to students and especially to Alpha Beta Gammans.
 The essay is judged by the scholarship committee.
-An award of a $300.00 book stipend and a plaque will be presented to the finalist.
+An award of a $200.00 book stipend and a framed certificate will be presented to the finalist.
 500-750 word range.